Internship Opportunity: Office of the President – Development & Communications

 - Be available for a minimum of eight sixteen- to twenty-hour weeks during the fall and spring terms or thirty to forty hours a week during the summer term;

-NOTE: The Fall 2021 Internship Program will be remote.
+NOTE: The Spring 2022 Internship Program will be remote.
 Applicants do not have to be based in DC.
 Circumstances permitting, interns may have the opportunity to participate in a combined in-person/remote internship at the Dialogue’s DC office.
 This may be an option later in the semester.
 However, interns can still choose to continue their internship remotely if they prefer or if they are not based in DC.

 Although the Dialogue does review each resume, the volume of applications we receive makes it impossible for us to communicate directly with all applicants.